 Information systems are susceptible to an increasing threat of continually evolving cybersecurity risks.
+Similar to many other retail companies, we expect to continue to experience cyber attacks, including phishing, social engineering, and other attempts to breach, or gain unauthorized access to our systems and databases.
+To date, these attacks have not had a material impact on our operations, but we cannot provide assurance that they will not have an impact in the future.
+Unauthorized access, theft, use, destruction, or other compromises are becoming increasingly sophisticated and may occur through a variety of methods.
+The rapid evolution and increased adoption of artificial intelligence technologies by attackers may intensify our cybersecurity risks.
 If we fail to maintain or adequately maintain security systems, devices, and activity monitoring to prevent unauthorized access to our network, systems and databases containing confidential, proprietary and personally identifiable information, we may be subject to additional risk of adverse publicity, litigation or significant expense.
 Nevertheless, if unauthorized parties gain access to our networks, systems, or databases, they may be able to steal, publish, delete or modify confidential information.
 In such circumstances, we could be held liable to our customers or other parties or be subject to regulatory or other actions for breaching privacy rules and we may be exposed to reputation damage and loss of customers' trust and business.
 This could result in costly investigations and litigation, civil or criminal penalties and adverse publicity that could adversely affect our financial condition, results of operations and reputation.
 Actual or anticipated attacks may cause us to incur increasing costs, including costs to deploy additional resources, train employees and engage third parties.
 Further, the regulatory environment surrounding information security, cybersecurity and privacy is increasingly demanding.
-If we are unable to comply with the new and changing security standards, we may be subject to fines, restrictions, and financial exposure, which could adversely affect our retail operations.
+If we are unable to comply with the new and changing